Engineering Associate (Traffic Engineering)

 DUTIES AND RESPONSIBILITIES

-- Working knowledge of engineering principles and practices.
+- Knowledge of engineering principles and practices for assigned functional area.

-- Familiar with applicable federal, state and local laws, ordinances, regulations and policies governing traffic engineering.
+- Knowledge of applicable federal, state, and local laws, ordinances, regulations and policies.

 We offer much more than the competitive pay you expect.
 We value our employees and Hillsborough County Government is committed to providing a comprehensive and competitive benefits package.
 And because we understand that no two people are exactly alike, you can choose what best suits the needs of you and your family.